ilan-uzan/arrowfall/README.md

 ```

 4. Initialize the database:
+The Supabase table has been created via MCP.
+The `matches` table is already set up in your Supabase database.

-The Supabase table should be created manually.
-Run this SQL in your Supabase SQL editor:
+If you need to recreate it manually, run this SQL in your Supabase SQL editor:
 ```sql
 CREATE TABLE IF NOT EXISTS matches ( id SERIAL PRIMARY KEY,